joseph-abell/josephabell/content/blog/strategy-pattern/index.md

 There are a few ways to use the strategy pattern.
 The first way is to create a class.
 A class comes with a constructor method.
 The constructor method can set up internal variables with the passed in  functionality.

-The example in github uses a curried function, and relies on variable scoping to provide functionality.
-A curried function in a partially applied function.
-We call the curried function with the functionality, and it returns a new function.
-This new function in a batteries included version of the functionality.
-It has everything it needs to work when called next.
+The example in github uses a curried function, and relies on variable scoping to provide the custom functionality.
+A curried function is a partially applied function.
+By calling the curried function with the custom functionality we want, we get a function in return.
+This new function comes with the custom functionality baked in, ready for use in the same way we would have used a hardcoded Duck object.

-By calling the makeDuck method with custom fly and quack methods, our rubber duck cannot fly.
-It squeaks as intended.

 The strategy pattern makes inheriting functionality a conscious choice.
-Our code will be less buggy during reuse as it cannot inherit functionality it might not need.
+Our code will be less buggy during reuse as it cannot inherit functionality it does not need.